willbuck/midwestjs-2015-protractor/test-prizeotron/README.md

 **PLEASE RUN**
 `git update-index --assume-unchanged main.secrets.js`

+This should make git ignore any changes to the secrets file, saving you from publishing your API key by mistake.

 Please ensure that when you add your API key and eventID to that file, you do not accidentally check it in

 We call it secrets.js for a reason ;)